Investigating LLM Capabilities on Long Context Comprehension for Medical Question Answering: Experiments

 \subsection{Datasets}

-\underline{Context Sources}: We leverage MIMIC-III \citep{Johnson2016} and MIMIC-IV \citep{Johnson2023} comprising de-identified EHRs covering hospital admissions and ICU stays.
-They support single- and multi-note settings and long contexts.
-Our data includes: clinical notes, discharge summaries and radiology reports per patient over time.
+We leverage MIMIC-III \citep{Johnson2016} and MIMIC-IV \citep{Johnson2023}, comprising de-identified EHRs covering hospital admissions and ICU stays, as the underlying context.
+They support single- and multi-note settings and include: clinical notes (CN), discharge summaries (DS) and radiology reports (RR) per patient over time.

-\underline{QA Datasets}: We test on four EHR QA benchmarks spanning different tasks given MIMIC-based underlying context.
-We only use QA pairs curated or validated by clinical experts to ensure medical validity.
-We provide a brief dataset overview below, with specifics summarized in Table~\ref{tab:qa_datasets}.
+Our four selected QA datasets only use QA pairs curated or validated by clinical experts to ensure medical validity.
+We provide a brief dataset overview below, also summarized in Table~\ref{tab:qa_datasets}:

-\textbf{CliniQG4QA} \citep{Yue2020CliniQG4QAGD}: An extractive span benchmark originally created for domain adaptation purposes based on MIMIC-III clinical notes.
-While the 8,824-QA pair dev set is machine-generated (MG), the 1,287 QA test pairs are expert-annotated using the MG questions for reference.
-Answers were either generated or verified by three clinical experts.
-Here we only use the expert-annotated test set.
+\textbf{CliniQG4QA} \citep{Yue2020CliniQG4QAGD}: An extractive span benchmark based on MIMIC-III.
+While most of its pairs are machine-generated (MG), the 1,287 QA test pairs are either generated or verified by three clinical experts using the MG questions for reference.
+We only use the expert-annotated set.

-\textbf{RadQA} \citep{Soni2022}: An extractive QA dataset comprising 3,074 physician-crafted questions and 6,148 answer spans from the Findings and Impressions sections of radiology reports in MIMIC-III.
-Many questions correspond to multiple sentences and are shown to require different types of reasoning to answer.
-Annotation is carried out by two human annotators with medical understanding.
-Here we use the train set and filter out \textit{Unanswerable} QA pairs resulting in 3,509 pairs.\\ \textbf{EHR-DS-QA} \citep{EHRDSQA2023}: A large synthetic QA corpus of 156,599 pairs generated by two Llama-based \citep{touvron2023llama} LLMs and guided by predefined prompt templates on discharge summaries and notes from MIMIC-IV.
-A subset of 506 pairs were physician-verified of which we retain 478, marked as correct. \\ \textbf{EHRNoteQA} \citep{Kweon2024EHRNoteQAAL}: Built on MIMIC-IV discharge summaries, it contains 962 QA pairs authored by GPT-4 and iteratively refined by three clinicians.
-Questions span a diverse set of topics, each corresponding to multiple discharge summaries ($\sim$2.3 per patient).
-The dataset supports both open-ended and MC formats.
+\textbf{RadQA} \citep{Soni2022}: An extractive dataset comprising 3,074 physician-crafted questions and 6,148 answer spans from the Findings and Impressions sections of RR in MIMIC-III.
+Many questions correspond to multiple sentences and require different types of reasoning.
+Annotation is carried out by two human annotators.
+After filtering out for \textit{Unanswerable} pairs we obtain 3,509 pairs.\\ \textbf{EHR-DS-QA} \citep{EHRDSQA2023}: A synthetic QA corpus of 156,599 pairs generated by two LLMs and guided by predefined prompt templates on DS and CN from MIMIC-IV.
+A subset of 506 pairs were physician-verified of which we retain 478, marked as correct. \\ \textbf{EHRNoteQA} \citep{Kweon2024EHRNoteQAAL}: Built on MIMIC-IV, it contains 962 QA pairs authored by GPT-4 and iteratively refined by three clinicians.
+Questions span a diverse set of topics, each corresponding to multiple DS ($\sim$2.3 per patient), while supporting both open-ended and MCQA formats.